 The main purpose of the intranet is to provide a common space to share project documents, therefore it is the main document repository for RISE.
 All important project documents such as the Grant Agreement, the Consortium Agreement, Deliverables and Interim Reports, Meeting Presentations, Guidelines, Logos, Templates and more can be found on the Intranet.
-The project deliverables as well as interim reports to be submitted to the EC will be collected within this space.
-We aim to use the Intranet not only as a project repository, but also a space to support the timely implementation of the project by keeping all project information together under one site.
-Therefore, this platform will also be used to keep track of events, tasks, deadlines related to the RISE project.
-The important events will be recorded under "Calendar", and participants can follow the progress and deadline of the deliverables and milestones under the "Data Lists".
+The project deliverables as well as interim reports to be submitted to the EC are collected within this space.
+Therefore, this platform is also used to keep track of events, tasks, deadlines related to the RISE project.
+The important events are recorded under "List of Events", and agenda and minutes of all meeting can be found there.
+The participants can follow the progress and deadline of the deliverables and mile-stones under the "Data Lists > List of Deliverables, List of Milestones, List of Events".

 A guideline is distributed to all RISE community, to ease the use of the site.
 The Intranet is maintained by WP1.